Above: These incredible collections are free for all users…not just Apple users.

 Unsplash reminds you that it’s not necessary to credit individual photographers, but it’s always appreciated, and they provide you with a fast and easy way to do so.
 So whenever I download images from there, I always attach a small text file with the photographer’s name.

-Below: A Sampling of the Wallpapers You’ll Find at UnSplash
+Below: A Sampling of the Kind of Wallpapers You’ll Find at UnSplash

 Links to Additional Information